dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
-yeah he just lost his keys and he's got a million a lot of million I don't know how much money that would be right now I
+yes he just lost his keys and
+he's got a million a lot of million I don't know how much money that would be right now I